nu1504ta0609sa0902/CYD_practice_projects/README.md

 *
 * https://youtu.be/mk7B_LBags8 - Button LED on breadboard
 * https://youtu.be/34ps1c4kjw8 - Switch LED on breadboard
+* https://youtu.be/Ek9qhIipxKU - ARC dim LED on breadboard

 * https://youtu.be/ynHcOtYNopg - Add Custom Fonts and use it.
 * https://youtu.be/NRyf-t-fDvw - Add Bitmap Image and edit Fonts.